Facelift methods for face lifting? Questions for PD Tremp

-What's the point of a facelift?
+What is the benefit of a facelift?

-Incisions and extent of dissections
+Incisions (incisions) and extent of dissections

-Short and long incisions in front and behind the ear: A) Mini lift B) Short incision C) Traditional
+Short and long incisions in front of and behind the ear: A) Mini lift B) Short incision C) Traditional

-Causes of slack skin on the face
+Causes of sagging skin on the face

-Facelift for facelift
+Facelift for face lifting

-SMAS Plication as facelift method
+SMAS plication as a facelift method

 MACS Lift for face lifting